nickcharlton/talks/maintaining-open-source/presentation.md

 inevitably something will be slightly broken, or now have a deprecation warning and we’ll need to fix it and cut a new release.

+^ When there's a backlog of a lot of code to review, that can feel like a mountain you'll never climb.

 ---

 > Then, don’t get your hopes up!
 Unless you have a “Code Red, Mission Critical,